celestiaorg/docs/docs/nodes/quick-start.md

 with installing the needed libraries and packages in Celestia to help you run a node on Celestia.

-## Celestia node
+## celestia-node

-Installing Celestia Node allows you to get started with running a light node and do Data Availability Sampling.
+Installing celestia-node allows you to get started with running a light node and do Data Availability Sampling.

 Light Nodes are the best nodes to test out initially if you are new to participating in Celestia.

-Celestia Node client also allows you to run other types of Data-Availability nodes like Bridge and Full Storage nodes, which will be covered in later sections.
+celestia-node client also allows you to run other types of Data-Availability nodes like Bridge and Full Storage nodes, which will be covered in later sections.